tvartom/ansible-collection-serveradmin/README.md

 * All git repos for an application is initiated and shared with the host with Samba or NFS
 * Debug features are enabled.
 (Xdebug (TODO))

-The Ansible Collection doesn't work stand alone, it needs a Git repository with configuration for a server or a group of servers.
+The Ansible Collection doesn't work stand-alone, it needs a Git repository with configuration for a server or a group of servers.
 The configuration repo contains this configuration in `group_vars/` and `host_vars/`:

 Repo-global variables:
 * `serveradmin` - Where this configuration repo is hosted.
 (On github)
-* `organisation` - A name, a prefix for all commands, and a splashscreen with ASCII-art
+* `organisation` - A name, a prefix for all commands, and a splash screen with ASCII-art
 * `applications` - A list of configuration a all applications
 * `users_all` - A list of all users for the system, including public keys

 Variables normally set up per host:
 * `application_instances` - A list of selected instances from `applications` with settings for this host, like name of environment (dev, test, prod etc), database connection and domain-names.
-* `users` - A list of admin users fom `users_all` to add on this host
+* `users` - A list of admin users from `users_all` to add on this host
-* `data_migrations` - Configuration for genereating scripts that copy database and files from other servers.
+* `data_migrations` - Configuration for generating scripts that copy databases and files from other servers.
 * `backup` - Configuration for backup of this server

 ## Setup